Pythagoras numbers of orders in biquadratic fields: Fields containing root of 5

 Clearly, $Q$ represents $\alpha\in R$ if and only if it represents the unary form $\alpha x^2$.
 Two quadratic forms are \emph{equivalent} if one can be obtained from the other by an invertible substitution.

 Let us now consider the set $\mathrm{Sq}_k$ of all $k$-ary quadratic forms which can be written as a sum of squares of linear forms, i.e.\ which are represented by $I_n$ for some, possibly large, $n$.
-Then, similarly to the definition of the Pythagoras number, we put If no such $n$ exists, we put $g_R(k) = \infty$; however, if $R$ is an order in a number field, then $g_R(k)$ is finite for every $k$.\notabene{Does it follow from HKK?
-Is it true for all orders in local and global fields?} In particular, $g_R(1) = \P(R)$.
+Then, similarly to the definition of the Pythagoras number, we put If no such $n$ exists, we put $g_R(k) = \infty$; however, if $R$ is an order in a number field, then $g_R(k)$ is finite for every $k$.
+(For maximal orders, see \cite{Ic}; the general statement is \cite{KrY}, Corollary 1.3.)
+In particular, $g_R(1) = \P(R)$.